 One line voltage "EAC" 1/4" spade terminal is provided on the furnace integrated control.
-See figure 61 for integrated control configuration.
+See FIGURE 60 for integrated control configuration.
 This terminal is energized when the indoor blower is operating.
 Any accessory rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
 If an accessory rated at greater than one amp is connected to this terminal, it is necessary to use an external relay.

-One line voltage "120 HUM" 1/4" spade terminal is provided on the furnace integrated control.
-See figure 61 for integrated control configuration.
+One line voltage 120V "HUM" 1/4" spade terminal is provided on the furnace integrated control.
+See FIGURE 60 for integrated control configuration.
 This terminal is energized in the heating mode when the combustion air inducer is operating.
 Any humidifier rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
-If a humidifier rated at greater than one amp is connected to this terminal, it is necessary to use an external relay
+If a humidifier rated at greater than one amp is connected to this terminal, it is necessary to use an external relay relay

-One 24V "H" 1/4" spade terminal is provided on the furnace integrated control.
-See figure 61 for integrated control configuration.
+One 24V "HUM" 1/4" spade terminal is provided on the furnace integrated control.
+See FIGURE 60 for integrated control configuration.
 The terminal is energized in the heating mode when the combustion air inducer is operating and the pressure switch is closed.
 Any humidifier rated up to 0.5 amp can be connected to this terminal with the ground leg of the circuit connected to ground or the "C" terminal.
-Install the room thermostat according to the instructions provided with the thermostat.
-See figure 60 for thermostat designations.
-If the furnace is being matched with a heat pump, refer to the thermostat installation instruction for set up.